Johnson-Lindenstrauss Lemma Guided Network for Efficient 3D Medical Segmentation: Methodology

 To strengthen the representation of the lightweight model, we transfer the rich texture details extracted by the self-supervised texture teacher to the segmentation network via the Gram matrix.
 Specifically, we start with learning $M$ self-supervised detail texture teachers $T_m, m=1,\cdots, M$, who are optimized by $M$ reconstruction tasks.
 The Gram matrix is commonly used to represent image style and can capture feature channel relationships in a spatially invariant manner.
 For feature maps $\mathbf{X} \in \mathbb{R}^{C \times \left(HWD\right)}$ with $C$ channels, the Gram matrix is:

 SDKT is implemented by matching Gram matrices, which is mathematically equivalent to minimizing the maximum mean difference (MMD) using a second-order polynomial kernel~\citep{gram_math1, gram_math2}.
-This naturally avoids a series of issues caused by excessive ROI discrepancies between the reconstructed/super-resolution features and the segmentation features, while also being more interpretable.
-Specifically, a Gram-based consistency constraint serves as a positive knowledge transfer path between the segmentation features and the $M$ teacher features:
+This naturally avoids a series of issues caused by excessive ROI discrepancies between the reconstruction/super-resolution features and the segmentation features.
+Specifically, a Gram-based consistency constraint serves as a positive knowledge transfer path between the segmentation features $\mathbf{D}_{seg}$ and the $M$ teacher features $\mathbf{D}_{T}^{m}$.
+Final loss $\mathcal{L}$ is: